Becoming an Optician in Washington D.C.

 In Washington D.C., the only educational experience required to practice opticianry is a high school diploma or equivalent.
 No certification or license is required to work in the federal district either.
 However, becoming a certified or licensed dispensing optician may increase your chances of getting hired as well as increase your earning potential.

-Optician Certification in Washington D.C.
+Optician Certification in District of Columbia.

-While having a license is not a prerequisite to practice as a dispensing optician in Washington D.C., if you wish to become licensed you may want to consider looking into obtaining a license in a nearby state, like Maryland or Virginia, and then work as a licensed optician in D.C.
+While having a license is not a prerequisite to practice as a dispensing optician in D.C., if you wish to become licensed you may want to consider looking into obtaining a license in a nearby state, like Maryland or Virginia, and then work as a licensed optician in D.C.

 There are basic and advanced versions of both the NOCE and the CLRE.
 The basic exam must be passed before the advanced exam can be taken.
 These exams are given four times a year and can be taken in English or Spanish.
 These tests are administered by computer and are two hours long.
 You must have a high school diploma or equivalent to take the exams.
 Both certifications need to be renewed every three years.
 A renewal fee and proof of continued education are required for renewal.
 There is only one testing center in Washington D.C., located on K Street, where these exams are administered.
-However, there are also several nearby locations that administer the exam.
+However, several nearby locations administer the exam.
 These include:

 - Bethesda, Maryland